 The Company is also subject to laws, rules and regulations in the United States and other jurisdictions relating to the collection, production, storage, transfer and use of personal data.
 The Company may store and collect personal information.
 It is the Company's responsibility to protect that information from privacy breaches that may occur through procedural or process failure, information technology malfunction or deliberate, unauthorized intrusions.
 Any such theft or privacy breach could have a material adverse effect on the Company's business, prospects, revenue, results of operation and financial condition.
 Additionally, the Company's ability to execute transactions and to possess and use personal information and data in conducting the Company's business subjects it to legislative and regulatory burdens that may require it to notify regulators or other individuals of a data security breach.
 Evolving compliance and operational requirements under the privacy laws, rules and regulations of jurisdictions in which the Company operates impose significant costs that are likely to increase over time.
-In addition, non-compliance could result in proceedings against the Company by governmental entities or the imposition of significant fines, could negatively impact the Company's reputation and may otherwise materially, adversely impact the Company's business, financial condition and operating results.
+In addition, non-compliance could result in proceedings against the Company's business, financial condition and operating results.